doonfrs/AI-Instructions-Syncer/README.md

 ### Manual Syncing
 You can also sync manually or disable auto-sync:
-- Use "AI Rules Syncer: Sync AI Rules Now" command
+- Use "AI Instructions Syncer: Sync AI Instructions Now" command
 - Set `autoSync: false` in config to disable automatic syncing

 ## ⚙️ Configuration